Team of Winter Generation

 Team of Winter Generation strongly resembled the successful 1999 electoral campaign of the Russian Union of Right Forces.
-The total expenditure of the campaign was estimated at about $15 million.
+The total expenditure of the campaign was estimated at $15 million.
 The party focused on creating a liberal, youthful image.
 Non-members could win a place on the party list by winning a TV-show on ICTV.
 The party score was not better in its target group then in other age groups.